bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 39°
-- Breezy and Overcast
+- Mostly Cloudy
 - 86% humidity
-- 14 mph wind
+- 15 mph wind
-- 91% cloud cover
+- 82% cloud cover
 - 50 AQI 🟩
-- 1.92 inches of snow and 0.14 inches of rain expected in the next 48 hours
+- 1.8 inches of snow and 0.12 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>